On the baroclinic instability of inviscid non-conducting Boussinesq equations with rotation in 3-D: Introduction

+\textbf{Guo-Strauss's method and Grenier's method.} More precisely, one denotes the linearized system around the shear flow as follows

+where $A$ is a linear operator.
+Guo-Strauss's approach in \cite{GS, guo_2007} requires the estimates of generator $e^{t A}\leq C_A e^{\lambda t}$ for some positive constant $C_A$.
+Moreover, the nonlinear estimates rely on the existence of the largest exponential growing mode.
+On the other hand, Grenier's approach requires to evaluate the spectral radius of $A,$ and then construct a more precise approximate solution $u_{app}=u_{shear}+\delta u_1e^{\lambda_0 t}+\delta \bar{u_1}e^{\bar\lambda_0 t}+u_R,$ where $u_1e^{\lambda_0 t}, \bar u_1e^{\bar\lambda_0 t}$ solves the linear equation (LE) and $u_R$ is the higher order expansion.
+The instability is deduced from the growing profile and the smallness of the remainder of the approximate solutions.

+\textbf{The method of our proof.} In this paper we present a new approach to derive the nonlinear instability of the shear flow in inviscid non-conducting Boussinesq equations with fast rotation (small Rossby number).
+We will not search the growing modes from the linear system (LE) for $Ro\neq 0$.
+Instead, we verify the existence of a specific growing mode in the nonlinear geostrophic limit model (where $Ro=0$).
+Then we construct an approximate solution built upon the nonlinear geostrophic limit model.
+In our paper, the growing mode is not necessary to be the largest one.

-To establish the nonlinear baroclinic instability for Boussineq system \eqref{original} with a small Rossby number, we start with the geostrophic limit model.
-In particular, when $Ro=0$ in system \eqref{original} \eqref{orbc}, suppose a periodic perturbation of basic state in the normal modes with
+To establish the nonlinear baroclinic instability for Boussinesq system \eqref{original} with a small Rossby number, we start with the geostrophic limit model.
+In particular, we suppose a perturbation in the perturbed system \eqref{perturbation_equations} with the normal modes: